-The University of Northern Iowa (hereafter referred to as University) provides telework arrangements to employees when it is mutually beneficial to both the University and the employee.
-The policy defines telework, indicates the requirements for telework agreements and indicates the responsibilities of both teleworkers and the University.
+The University of Northern Iowa (hereafter referred to as university) provides telework arrangements to employees when it is mutually beneficial to both the university and the employee.
+The policy defines telework, indicates the requirements for formal Telework Agreements and outlines the responsibilities of both teleworkers and the university.

 For rules related to work during a weather emergency, see University Policy 4.07.

-Telework is defined as any work arrangement that allows employees to work outside of their primary worksite at an alternate location, on a regular basis, at least one day a week, pursuant to an approved agreement.
+Telework is defined as a work arrangement that allows employees to work outside of their university-owned/leased worksite at a specified alternate location, on a regular basis (i.e., at least one day a week).
+This policy does not apply to student employees.

 Occasional, non-regularly occurring out-of-office work arrangements may be allowed on a case-by-case basis if approved by an employee's director or department head.
-A formal telework agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.
+A formal Telework Agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.
 A Telework Agreement is also not required for university sponsored business travel.

-Telework arrangements may be considered for non-faculty who have completed at least six months of service in the position intended to be covered by the Telework Agreement, unless otherwise approved by a division head.
-In some cases, the University may establish new or open positions in which telework is an expected condition of employment.
+Typically telework arrangements may not be considered for staff positions until the incumbent has completed at least six months of service in the position intended to be covered by the Telework Agreement, unless otherwise approved by a division head.
+In some cases, the university may establish new or open positions in which telework is an expected condition of employment.
 For those designated telework positions, the job announcement will describe the telework requirement and include a statement that the ability to work effectively and efficiently from an alternate worksite is a qualification of the position.

 Exception to the Policy for On-Campus Faculty

-University faculty members generally carry out their teaching, research, scholarly or creative work and service obligations on campus and in campus facilities.
+University faculty members generally carry out their teaching, scholarship and service obligations on campus and in campus facilities.
 However, given the nature of faculty work, it is an accepted practice for faculty members to conduct their work activities on varied schedules and in alternate locations as appropriate.
-In circumstances involving faculty members with offices on the University campus, telework agreements are not required.

 If it is determined or a request is approved that a faculty member's normal assignment warrants regular work at an alternate off-campus location, including a geographic location outside of the state of Iowa, a formal Telework Agreement shall be entered into at the time of offer or assignment to the off-campus location.
 Additional review is needed for work locations outside of the state of Iowa.
 Work locations outside of the United States may not be able to be accommodated or may require an arrangement other than a telework agreement.

-All telework agreements must be approved by the division vice president after consultation and verification with divisional technology support and/or central Information Technology Services to ensure data security and other information technology items are addressed.
+All Telework Agreements must be approved by the director/department head, dean (if applicable), and division head following consultation with Information Technology to ensure data security and other information technology items are addressed.
 The Telework Agreement must then be sent to the HRS Director for final verification and placement in the employee's personnel file.

-The signed original copy of the agreement will be retained by Human Resource Services in the employee's personnel file and copies should also be retained by the employee and the employee's home department.
-Copies of telework agreements with faculty members will also be retained in the Provost's office.
+The signed original copy of the Telework Agreement will be retained by HRS in the employee's personnel file and copies should also be retained by the employee and the employee's home department.

-Voluntary telework agreements may be discontinued, without cause, at any time, at the request of either the teleworker or the University.
-When practicable, either the University or teleworker should provide a two week notice of termination of the agreement.
-However, when telework is an expected condition of employment, the telework agreement may only be discontinued at the option of the University.
+Voluntary Telework Agreements may be discontinued, without cause, at any time, at the request of either the teleworker or the university.
+When practicable, either the university or teleworker should provide a two week notice of termination of the Telework Agreement.
+However, when telework is an expected condition of employment, the Telework Agreement may only be discontinued at the option of the university.

 GENERAL CONDITIONS OF TELEWORK AGREEMENTS

 B. Hours of Work.
-The telework agreement shall specify the regularly scheduled work hours agreed upon by the teleworker and his/her supervisor.
-The amount of time the teleworking employee is expected to work shall remain the same as for on-campus work, unless specified otherwise in the agreement.
-A teleworking employee must be available during scheduled work hours by phone, e-mail or other specified methods of communication with his/her supervisor, co-workers, other university employees and others outside the University with whom job-related communication is necessary.
+The Telework Agreement shall specify the regularly scheduled work hours agreed upon by the teleworker and their supervisor.
+The amount of time the teleworking employee is expected to work shall remain the same as for on-campus work, unless specified otherwise in the Telework Agreement.
+A teleworking employee must be available during scheduled work hours by phone, e-mail or other specified methods of communication with their supervisor, co-workers, other university employees or students as well as others outside the university with whom job-related communication is necessary.

-As required by the telework agreement or upon at least 24 hours' notice by the employee's supervisor, the teleworker will attend job-related meetings, training sessions and conferences.
+As required by the Telework Agreement or upon at least 24 hours' notice by the employee's supervisor, the teleworker will attend job-related meetings, training sessions and conferences.
 In addition, the teleworker may be requested to attend meetings called with notice of less than 24 hours.
 The supervisor will use electronic means of communication whenever possible as an alternative to requesting attendance at such "short-notice" meetings, but there may be times when the employee's physical presence is deemed essential.
 In such cases the supervisor must provide sufficient notice to allow the employee a reasonable time to travel to campus to participate in the meeting.
 Generally, teleworkers should work from the same location for their entire workday.

 C. Fair Labor Standards Act.
-Teleworking employees who are not exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) will be required to record all hours worked in a manner designated by the University.
+Teleworking employees who are not exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) will be required to record all hours worked in a manner designated by the university.
 Teleworking employees will be held to the same standard of compliance as campus-based employees.
 The agreed upon work schedule shall comply with FLSA regulations.
 For non-exempt employees, hours in excess of the regular work schedule must be pre-approved by the supervisor.
-Failure to comply with this requirement can result in the immediate termination of the telework agreement.
+Failure to comply with this requirement can result in the immediate termination of the Telework Agreement and/or disciplinary action.

 D. Emergency Disruptions and Inclement Weather.
 If the primary worksite is closed due to an emergency or inclement weather, the supervisor will contact the teleworking employee and provide instructions about the continuation of work at the telework site.
 If there is an emergency at the telework site, such as a power outage, the teleworker will notify the supervisor as soon as possible.
 The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases or be required to take leave.

 E. Alternate Work Site.
-The teleworker must establish and maintain a dedicated workspace that is quiet, clean, and safe, with adequate lighting and ventilation and must confirm in writing, at least every six months that the work location is free of recognized hazards.
+The teleworker must establish and maintain a dedicated workspace that is quiet, clean, and safe, with adequate lighting and ventilation and free of recognized hazards.
 The teleworker will not hold business visits or meetings with professional colleagues, customers, or the public at the alternate worksite.
 Meetings with other university staff will not be permitted at the alternate work location unless approved in advance by the employee's supervisor.
-The University reserves the right to visit the alternate work site as long as 24 hour notice is provided.
+The university reserves the right to visit the alternate work site as long as 24 hour notice is provided.
 The teleworking employee agrees to adhere to any zoning regulations applicable to the designated alternate work site.
-The University is not responsible for any zoning violations resulting from establishment of the alternate work site.
+The university is not responsible for any zoning violations resulting from establishment of the alternate work site.

 G. Equipment.
-Furniture and equipment, including computer workstations, shall generally be provided by the teleworker.
-In the event that equipment and software is provided by the University at the telework site, such equipment and software shall be used exclusively by the teleworker and only for the purposes of conducting university business.
+Office furniture shall generally be provided by the teleworker.
+Computer equipment and software provided by the university at the telework site shall be used exclusively by the teleworker and only for the purposes of conducting university business.
 Software shall not be duplicated.
-In most situations, the University will provide a computer workstation on campus that the teleworker may access by remote desktop software or establish a virtual private network (VPN) for the network to be accessed by a university-owned device.
+Typically the university will provide a computer workstation on campus that the teleworker may access by remote desktop software or establish a virtual private network (VPN) for the network to be accessed by a university-owned device.

-If the University provides equipment, the teleworker is responsible for safe transportation and set-up of such equipment unless the equipment is being specifically ordered for the teleworker and is being directly delivered to the off-campus work site.
-In addition, before removing any equipment from the University campus or receiving any equipment through direct delivery, the teleworker must complete the equipment inventory and off-campus use form.
-The form can be found in the University's forms repository.
+The teleworker is responsible for safe transportation and set-up of university purchased computer equipment.
+In addition, before removing any equipment from the university campus or receiving any equipment through direct delivery, the teleworker must complete the Fixed Assets Off-Campus Use Form.

 H. Equipment Liability.
-The University will repair and maintain any equipment owned by the University.
+The university will repair and maintain any equipment owned by the university.
 The teleworker is responsible for safely transporting such equipment to campus for repair or maintenance unless movement of the equipment is likely to result in damage.
-Surge protectors or other protective devices must be used with any University computer made available to the teleworker, and all current virus protections and security measures recommended by divisional technology support or central Information Technology Services must be installed and operating.
+Surge protectors or other protective devices must be used with any university computer made available to the teleworker, and all current virus protections and security measures recommended by Information Technology must be installed and operating.

 I. Data Security & Confidentiality.
 Security and confidentiality shall be maintained by the teleworker at the same level as expected at all worksites.
-Confidential and sensitive data should not be saved on the local computer.
+Confidential and sensitive data should never be saved on the local computer.
 If local copies of such data are necessary to perform your work, those should be saved to an appropriate UNI-managed fileshare, e.g., a folder on a UNI file server.
 Restricted access or confidential material shall not be taken out of the primary worksite or accessed through a computer unless approved in advance by the supervisor.
 Remote work that involves confidential or sensitive data should not be performed on a personally-owned device.
-The teleworker is responsible to ensure that non-employees do not access University data, including in print or electronic form.
+The teleworker is responsible to ensure that non-employees do not access university data, including in print or electronic form.

 J. Intellectual Property.
-Products, documents, patents, copyrights, inventions, and records developed while teleworking are property of the University and are subject to the University's intellectual property policy (Policy 10.03).
+Products, documents, patents, copyrights, inventions, and records developed while teleworking are property of the university and are subject to the university's intellectual property policy (Policy 10.03).
 The teleworker must have a method to safeguard the security of all institutional data, including, but not limited to, intellectual property, proprietary information, confidential personnel information, Family Educational Rights & Privacy Act (FERPA) protected student records, Health Insurance Portability & Accountability Act (HIPAA) protected health information, and attorney-client communications.

 L. Telework Expenses